aprilW0829/FemXpress/README.md

 ```

+...will produce multiple files in the subdirectory ./FemXpress/inference, clusters_vote_method_1.tsv is the final inference file for each cell, escape_os_list_method_3.txt is the inferenced new potential escape sites, the genes in which these sites are located are potential and new escape genes inferenced.
+And there are several other tmpp files, for example: genotypes.tsv is the sites that are used to establish the chain relationship.

 It provides one visulization step:
 You can visulization FemXpress's inference result using [the procedures]() using txt in the previous step.
 For instance:
 ```